nlile/mongodb-capmonster-recapcha-api/README.md

 ## Project Structure

 ### capmonster/local/*
-`Server.py` runs alongside a single license of [ZennoLab's CapMonster 2](https://bit.ly/CapMonster2).
-The `client.py` has examples of submitting jobs directly to the DB or API.
+`server.py` runs alongside a single license of [ZennoLab's CapMonster 2](https://bit.ly/CapMonster2).
+`client.py` includes examples of submitting jobs directly to the DB or API.
 If you're integrating this into your own applications and trust every `client.py` with DB rw privileges, fastapi is not necessary.
 However, integration into 3rd party apps will be difficult/impossible without an API endpoint.